TOP 10 Countries by Youth Share (Age 15–24, 2025)

 The size of the 15–24 cohort is not fixed.
 As large generations born in the 1980s, 1990s and 2000s move through the age pyramid, the youth share rises and then gradually declines.
 At the same time, falling fertility and increasing life expectancy shift the balance towards working-age adults (25–64) and, later, older populations.

-For the current Top 10 youth-share countries, this means that 2025 is often close to – but not always exactly at – the peak of the “youth bulge”.
-In some cases the youth share is still drifting upwards; in others it has started to decline as countries progress in their demographic transition.
+For the current top youth-share countries, 2025 is often close to — but not always exactly at — the peak of the youth bulge.
+In some cases the share is still drifting upward; in others it has already started to decline as demographic transition advances.

 | Country / territory | Youth share 15–24, 1990 (%) | Youth share 15–24, 2025 (%) |